apache/incubator-kie-tools/uberfire-docs/docs/tutorial/tutorial.md

 * A Java Development Kit (JDK) version 6 or newer
 * Maven 3.x
 * IntelliJ IDEA or Eclipse IDE for Java EE Developers

+**Microsoft Windows users:** be sure to use a 64-bit version of the JDK because Uberfire requires more heap space than can be addressed by a 32-bit VM.